Can progesterone help recovery from Polycystic Ovarian Syndrome (PCOS)?

 Please read Insulin Resistance

-- A vitamin D3 test is essential and take a minimum of 5000 IU's per day, bringing the level in the blood to 50ng/ml (125nmol/L) or above.
-A lack of vitamin D3 is found in PCO, with many authorities believing it could be the main contributing factor.
+- A Vitamin D3 test is essential and take a minimum of 5000 IU's per day, bringing the level in the blood to 50ng/ml (125nmol/L) or above.
+A lack of Vitamin D3 is found in PCO, with many authorities believing it could be the main contributing factor.
 A lack also leads to hyperparathyroidism which is often present in PCO.
 High levels of parathyroid hormone suppresses thyroid activity, leading to a higher than normal TSH level.
-The year round level of vitamin D3 should be 50ng/ml (125nmol/L) or higher
+The year round level of Vitamin D3 should be 70ng/ml (125nmol/L) or higher

 - Use between 150-250mg/day progesterone, this helps stabilise blood sugar and suppresses androgen production.
 It also helps to correct ovarian malfunction